whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-1F.md

 ### Condition

-{{ "On a ship underway, a full mission ship simulator, or using approved laboratory equipment, when risk of collision with an approaching overtaking vessel exists in good visibility in the open ocean." | markdownify }}
+On a ship underway, a full mission ship simulator, or using approved laboratory equipment, when risk of collision with an approaching overtaking vessel exists in good visibility in the open ocean.

 ### Performance requirement